What’s a Mopar car?

-Today, Mopar still provides quality replacement parts for Chrysler, Dodge, Plymouth, Jeep, and Eagle products.
+Today, the Mopar brand is still going strong.
+Mopar still provides quality replacement parts for Chrysler, Dodge, Plymouth, Jeep, and Eagle products.
 True to form, the Mopar logo continues to undergo regular changes and transformations to improve public appeal.

 In 2002, the most current version of the Mopar logo was introduced as a throwback to the 1964 to 1971 design; the logo includes a larger Omega M symbol in blue with smaller “Mopar” text below.

-Many Mopar fans attribute the success of the brand to the introduction of the Hemi type engine.
+Many Mopar fans attribute the brand’s success to the introduction of the Hemi-type engine.
 The “Race Hemi” was reintroduced in 1964 as an improvement upon the first engine design used in Chrysler, Plymouth, and Dodge cars in the 1950s.